-In 2011, Montana Fish, Wildlife & Parks (MFWP) personnel conducted the seventh annual angler mail survey for the recreational bull trout (Salvelinus confluentus) fishery on Lake Koocanusa initiated in 2004.
+In 2012, Montana Fish, Wildlife & Parks (MFWP) personnel conducted the eighth annual angler mail survey for the recreational bull trout (Salvelinus confluentus) fishery on Lake Koocanusa initiated in 2004.
 Because bull trout were listed as a "threatened species" under the Endangered Species Act in 1998, this fishery was authorized under special permit by the U.S. Fish and Wildlife Service (USFWS).
+In 2011, Montana Fish Wildlife & Parks decreased bull trout harvest from two to one per angler per year for several reasons: 1) decreasing mean lengths of bull trout caught and harvested; 2) a decreasing trend of redd numbers in the Wigwam River (the major spawning tributary in the BC portion Lake Koocanusa bull trout) and Grave Creek (the major spawning tributary in the US portion of Lake Koocanusa); 3) unknown amount of angler harvest in the mainstem and tributaries of the BC portion of Lake Koocanusa.
+We believed this to be the prudent course of action even though the USFWS permit stipulations allowed for more harvest.